Skip to main navigation Skip to search Skip to main content

 Biography

 William McGovern is an Associate Professor within the Department of Social Work, Education and Community Wellbeing.
-He is the Faculty of Health and Life Sciences Director of Patient, User and Public Involvment.
-He is also Public Involvement co-lead for the NIHR National Evaluation Team: IDEAS.
+He has previously been the Faculty of Health and Life Sciences Director of Ethics and also Director of Patient, User and Public Involvment.
+He is currently the Public Involvement co-lead for the NIHR National Evaluation Team: IDEAS.
 Will is a widely recognised as a subject expert in the field of Substance Use and Recovery and also an emerging expert on Public Involvement, Engagement, Mental Health and Well Being.
 He has over 30 year experience as a drug and alcohol practitioner, public involvment lead, researcher, academic and community activist.

 Education/Academic qualification